ibm-cloud-docs/vpc/vsi_is_create_instance.md

 2. Click **Create** and enter the information that is in Table 1.
 3. Click **Create virtual server instance** when you are ready to provision.

+Using an existing volume to create a virtual server instance is a beta feature that is available for evaluation and testing purposes.
+{: beta}

 | Field | Value |
 |-------|-------|
 | Name  | A name is required for your virtual server instance. |